Syrian rebels unite to retake strategic town near Damascus

 The agreement signed by the brigades commits them not to pull out of battle or hold back their weapons, as some rebel groups have done in other provinces, and those who break the code are to be held to account.

 "So far everyone is committed and everybody is using their weapons.
-They are all present on the front, which is 8 kilometers (5 miles) long," said a fighter via Skype.
+They are all present on the front, which is 8 kilometres (5 miles) long," said a fighter via Skype.

 The Islamist commander said hopes were high in this offensive and that if it succeeded it would pave the way for rebels to work together in a national body.